Co-Author: Anh Nguyen

 While efforts are gathering steam, much more can be done to tackle India’s educational gaps at a meaningful scale.
 Be it helping to scale effective solutions or implementing new solutions in areas that have not been adequately addressed or strengthening the ecosystem, opportunities abound for social investors to maximise impact in the Indian education space.
 A mapping of existing interventions and funding landscape would be a useful starting point for this endeavour.

 To this end, AVPN is going to launch the Funding Education with Impact – A Guide for Social Investment in India report at our India Summit on 14 September.
-The report is designed to be a guide for potential and existing social investors looking to maximise impact in the education sector in India.
+Supported by Credit Suisse, the report is designed to be a guide for potential and existing social investors looking to maximise impact in the education sector in India.
 It identifies gaps, desired outcomes and existing interventions by various SPOs along the life stages of a student as well as inclusive education.
 Funding examples will be provided across the spectrum of social investors.
 Barriers to funding will be analysed to provide investors with a comprehensive tool for decision-making.
 Finally, ecosystem initiatives will be discussed to bring out synergies that investors can potentially tap into.